Monday, May 27, 2024

 When you first heard

-the lavender flute
+a lavender flute

 did you overhear

-any trace of faith
+any traces of faith?

 a diction